 To run scheduled jobs as a non-root user, modify the entry for the batch\script\user parameter in the agent.cfg file and specify the user to run the script.
-You can either specify a non-root user or root user identity.
-If you don't specify a user, or the specified user doesn't exist, then the script doesn't execute.
-Restart the agent after modifying the file.
-If a non-root user is running pemagent, then the value of batch\script\user is ignored, and the same non-root user used for running the pemagent executes the script.
+You can specify either a non-root user or root user identity.
+If you don't specify a user or the specified user doesn't exist, the script doesn't execute.

+After modifying the file, restart the agent.
+If a non-root user is running pemAgent, the value of batch\script\user is ignored.
+The same non-root user used for running the pemAgent executes the script.